 When to see a doctor

-Take the signs and symptoms of aortic valve regurgitation seriously and call or see a doctor right away if they develop.
+Contact your doctor right away if signs and symptoms of aortic valve regurgitation develop.
 Sometimes the first indications of aortic valve regurgitation are those of its major complication, congestive heart failure.
-Signs and symptoms of congestive heart failure — a serious condition — include fatigue, shortness of breath, and swollen ankles and feet.
+See your doctor if you have fatigue, shortness of breath, and swollen ankles and feet.

 - Heart valve disease.
 National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/dci/Diseases/hvd/hvd_all.html.
 Accessed June 2, 2014.

 - Roles of your four heart valves.
 American Heart Association. http://www.heart.org/HEARTORG/Conditions/More/HeartValveProblemsandDisease/Roles-of-Your-Four-Heart-Valves_UCM_450344_Article.jsp.
 Accessed June 2, 2014.